GroggyOtter/jsongo_AHKv2/README.md

 In that example, `KeyName` is *required*, but `Mode` is optional.

 I wanted to add this for the coders who may not realize what the meaning of `[]` square brackets are in AHK syntax.

+#### "Why call it jsongo?"

+It stands for JSONGroggyOtter.
+jsongo is a short class name.
+It's identifiable.
+And the big reason is it leaves the `json` namespace open for use so you don't accidentally try to overwrite a class named `json` when you use that a variable or property name.

 ## 1) .Methods()
 [`Back to Contents`](#contents)